annahedstroem/MERA-steering/README.md

 #### How to download datasets

 To download the datasets, please follow the instructions [here](src/how-to-download-datasets.md).
-If you want to include additional datasets, please see the following guide [here](src/how-extend-datasets.md)).
+If you want to include additional datasets, please follow the guide [here](src/how-extend-datasets.md)).

 #### Supported datasets and models

-Currently, we support these datasets
+Currently, we support these datasets:
 - `sentiment_analysis`
 - `yes_no_question`
 - `mmlu_high_school`
 - `sms_spam`

-Our experiments currenly work with these models
+Our experiments work with these models:
 - `google/gemma-2-2b`
 - `google/gemma-2-2b-it`
 - `Qwen/Qwen2.5-3B`
 - `Qwen/Qwen2.5-3B-Instruct`
 - `meta-llama/Llama-3.2-1B`
 - `meta-llama/Llama-3.2-1B-Instruct`

-These models are chosen based on compatibility with our current implementation, which assumes a decoder-only architecture with blocks containing a residual stream.
+-
+... but other `HuggingFace` decoder-only LM models that contain blocks with a residual stream would be compatible with our current implementation (see `register_hooks`  in [here](https://github.com/annahedstroem/MERA-steering/blob/main/src/cache/cache_utils.py#L217)).

 ### Thank you